-If you're working with Windows 7 or Windows 8 on a Mac with a Retina display, you can choose how Windows is displayed on the screen:
+If you're working with Windows 7 or later on a Mac with a Retina display, you can choose how Windows is displayed on the screen:

-- More Space.
-Windows resolution matches that of the Retina display but the DPI (dots per inch) setting doesn't change.
-As a result, Windows interface elements and text are clear and sharp, but small.
-This option is for those who prefer to have more space on the desktop. - Best for Retina.
+- Best for Retina display.
 Windows resolution matches that of the Retina display and the DPI setting increases.
 Windows interface elements and text are clear, sharp, and at full size.
-This option is supported by Windows 7 and 8 only. - Scaled.
+This option is supported by Windows 7 and later. - Scaled.
 Windows resolution and DPI setting don't change.
 Instead, Windows is scaled to full size.
 As a result, Windows interface elements and text are not sharp.
-This option is useful for Windows applications that don't support high-DPI settings and appear small onscreen.
+This option is useful for Windows applications that don't support high-DPI settings and appear small onscreen. - Best for external displays.
+Use this option if you're working with Windows on multiple displays one of which is non-Retina.
+The option is supported by Windows 8 and Windows 10.